How Does Vancouver Divide Property in Divorce?

 Most assets—like real estate, retirement accounts, or business interests—can’t be divided literally.
 Instead, couples often negotiate a trade-off, where one party keeps a higher-value item in exchange for another of equal worth.

-Even in a legal separation, California law requires an equal division of community property and debt.
+Even in a legal separation, Vancouver law requires an equal division of community property and debt.
 The process mirrors that of divorce, making legal representation just as essential.

 At Dhull Law, we recognize that every marriage—and every divorce—is unique.
 Some clients want to settle quickly, while others need a strong advocate to ensure their fair share.
 Our goal is to find the balance: assertive representation paired with calm, strategic thinking.